 If you have traveled outside of Wisconsin in the last 14 days and have visited a "hotspot", we will ask you to postpone any routine office visits for 14 days after returning to WI.

 Hotspots are defined as the following:

 A hotspot is a state that is in the top 15 of the United States for new cases in the past week, based on a 7-day rolling average per 100,000 residents.
-This will be determined once a week based on data from Johns Hopkins/Washington Post.
+This will be determined every Monday based on data from The Washington Post.
 This criteria identifies a state with a high density of new cases.